Products of two orthogonal projections

 where $\clh_u$ is the unitary part of the canonical decomposition of the contraction $T = P_1 P_2$.
 In the context of canonocial decomposition, we additionally include the following asymptotic properties of the cnu part of $T$ (see Theorem \ref{thm: vN and proj}):

-In view of the popular notations \cite{NF Book}, we write the above asymptotic properties simply as:
+Following standard notations \cite{NF Book}, we write the above asymptotic properties simply as:

 Now we look into a more concrete infinite dimensional Hilbert space, $H^2(\D^n)$, the Hardy space of square summable analytic functions defined on the polydisc $\D^n$.
-The commutative Banach algebra of all bounded analytic functions on $\D^n$ is denoted by $H^\infty(\D^n)$.
-Therefore, we have
+The commutative Banach algebra of all bounded analytic functions on $\D^n$ is denoted by $H^\infty(\D^n)$:

 For each $\vp \in H^\infty(\D^n)$, the analytic Toeplitz operator $T_\vp$ on $H^2(\D^n)$ is defined by